bluerobotics/retired-ardusub-docs/pages/firmware.md

 - Must be used with QGroundControl daily builds or stable version 3.1 (once released)
 - Joystick buttons are configured by default

+Many unused and inapplicable parameters that ArduSub inherited from ArduCopter have been removed.
+As a consequence, after flashing V3.4-rc1, all of the parameters will be erased, and the default parameters will be loaded. **You should save your parameters before flashing this firmware.** After loading the new firmware, you can load your saved parameter file through QGroundControl.
+When loading your old parameter file through QGroundControl, you will see many errors about parameters that have been removed from firmware, this is OK.
+After you load your parameter file, you need to change the SYSID_SW_MREV parameter to 1 before rebooting in order to prevent the default parameters from being reloaded.
+This procedure will only have to be done when upgrading from firmware versions prior to V3.4-rc1.
+Subsequent releases will keep the same parameter format, so this will only have to be done once.

 # Images

 A fully set up image for the Raspberry Pi is available here.
 This image is used to set up the Raspberry Pi 3 computer as a *companion computer* for the Pixhawk autopilot.
 See here for [instructions on how to flash the image to the SD card](/raspi-setup/#easy-setup-with-disk-image).